You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 A typical NanoVNA kit includes the device, calibration standards (the small gold connectors), and SMA cables.

-This guide walks you through everything: unboxing, calibration, measuring your antenna, and understanding the results.
 Whether you have a NanoVNA-H, NanoVNA-H4, or NanoVNA-F, the process is nearly identical.

 What You’ll Learn